 Anneka’s latest book, Bake, Eat, Love, is a simple, unique and practical guide, based on Anneka’s distinctive way of teaching people to bake.
 Her simple, yet effective, 3-step process will connect home cooks with lost baking skills and this book will become the reliable companion and reference guide they’ve always wanted in the kitchen.
 As well as this, Bake, Eat, Love will show them how baking can enrich their lives on so many levels and connect them with the people they love.

 Interview with author of The Payroll Revolution, Tracy Angwin

-In episode 4 of Entrepreneur to Author, I speak to Tracy Angwin, founder of Australian Payroll Association, author of The Payroll Revolution and the authority on payroll in Australia.
+In Episode 4 of Entrepreneur to Author, I speak to Tracy Angwin, founder of Australian Payroll Association, author of Profit from Payroll and the authority on payroll in Australia.

-In her first week as an author, the Kindle version of her book became a best seller, she was featured in two of Australia’s leading HR publications, and then she got a call from the producer of a leading radio news program in New Zealand wanting to interview her, as she was now considered to the “the authority in payroll in Australia”.
+In her first week as an author, the Kindle version of her book became a best seller, she was featured in two of Australia’s leading HR publications, and then she got a call from the producer of a leading radio news program in New Zealand wanting to interview her, as she was now considered the 'the authority in payroll in Australia'.

 She was later featured in News Ltd, and is now regularly quoted in BRW and the Australian Financial Review.

 Learn more about Tracy’s self-publishing journey, and the impact that becoming an author had on her business in the interview below.

 Interview with Jenny Vandyke, author of The Innovation Recipe

 Author of The Innovation Recipe: Key Ingredients for World-class Results in Big Business, Jenny Vandyke believes that innovation and cooking have a lot in common.